Parametric Design of a Cable-Driven Coaxial Spherical Parallel Mechanism for Ultrasound Scans: Discussion

 \section{Discussion}

+The results demonstrate that the proposed parametric method enables adapting the interface to meet the requirements of different tasks and tools by optimising the structural parameters of the mechanism.
+In particular, larger tools necessitate an expanded workspace radius, while reduced angular motion requirements result in more compact, feasible designs.
+Such an approach facilitates the systematic evaluation of these trade-offs, supporting the design of compact, collision-free robotic structures tailored to specific clinical applications.

-The FEA analysis showed that an aluminium prototype will allow it to support the loads of the tasks with negligible deformations, adding a bit over $500~\unit{gram}$ at the robot end-effector.
-The higher manufacturing tolerances and rigidity are likely to improve the coverage of the workspace for the roll and pitch compared to the current PLA prototype manufactured with a Fused Deposition Modelling (FDM) 3D printer.
-Notwithstanding, the current prototype was capable of smooth and continuous pure rotational motion throughout its current workspace.
+The FEA analysis confirmed that an aluminium prototype will allow it to support the required task loads with negligible deformations, adding slightly over 500 grams at the robotic end-effector.
+The tighter manufacturing tolerances and greater rigidity are likely to improve the workspace coverage for roll and pitch compared to the current PLA prototype manufactured using a Fused Deposition Modelling (FDM) 3D printer.
+Nevertheless, the current prototype was capable of smooth and continuous pure rotational motion throughout its available workspace.

+The configuration space analysis reveals an important kinematic property of the CDC-SPM.
+The existence of an invariant cross-sectional profile along the diagonal direction of the joint space confirms that the mechanism inherently supports continuous rotation about the yaw axis.
+This property is particularly advantageous for applications such as ultrasound scanning, where uninterrupted rotational motion is required.
+However, it has shown that our theoretical interference constraints are not entirely accurate, demonstrating that the prototype can reach beyond our theoretical limits.
+Thus, it is essential to calibrate them on the physical prototypes to ensure that the model's output fully captures the interface's capabilities.

-The limited yaw range of motion of the prototype was due to the lack of a tensioning mechanism, which did not allow us to push with the actuators against mechanical interference without risking tangling the cables.
-Thus, the actuator module will have to be improved with the addition of a tensioning mechanism to ensure the reachability of the entirety of the workspace.
-However, the workspace (Fig.~\ref{fig:Workspace}) achieved in with the current prototype will still be sufficient to perform an ultrasound scan considering that the symmetry of the probe implies that the cone in Fig. \ref{fig:UltrasoundProbeWorkspace} can be generated with a yaw between $-90 \unit{\deg}$ and $+90 \unit{\deg}$.
+The workspace evaluation (Fig.~\ref{fig:Workspace}) further reiterates the need to perform a systematic evaluation by fully exploring the configuration space to ensure its completeness.
+Fig.~\ref{fig:ConfigurationSpace} shows that although the experiment covered most of the workspace, it did not fully explore the interface configuration space.
+However, the workspace (Fig.~\ref{fig:Workspace}) achieved with the current prototype will still be sufficient to perform an ultrasound scan as described in Fig.~\ref{fig:UltrasoundProbeWorkspace}.